-“As you can imagine, most people my age have faced countless tough challenges over the years, however, If I had to talk about one today, it would have to be preparing for IELTS Speaking.”
+“As you can imagine, most people my age have faced countless tough challenges over the years, however, If I had to talk about one today, it’d have to be preparing for IELTS Speaking.”

 Note: in written English, this sentence is way too long.
 The average sentence is around 20 words, however, in spoken English, it’s more difficult to tell for the listener.

-“Well, to be perfectly honest with you, there are a fair few places I go to to read and write, however, if I had to talk about one of them today, it would have to be Cong Cafe in Bach Khoa district.”
+“Well, to be perfectly honest with you, there are a fair few places I go to to read and write, however, if I had to talk about one of them today, it’d have to be Cong Cafe in Bach Khoa district.”

 Note: in this context, I chose to say “one of them” instead of “one” like in the previous example.
 In the next 3 examples, I’ll try to show you Rule 2.
 There is a clear difference, and it’s important you fully understand how to use this structure in your introductions.

-“Believe it or not, I don’t know anyone personally who does this, however, if I had to talk about a person who often flies, it would have to be Michael Jordan.”
+“Believe it or not, I don’t know anyone personally who does this, however, if I had to talk about a person who often flies, it’ll have to be Michael Jordan.”

 Note: did you notice ‘Rule 2’?
 XXX = the topic/subject.